 To lend substance this assertion, with which many will fundamentally disagree, we need to refer to Jean-Baptiste Colbert

-, the French economist and minister of finance under King Louis XIV of France, and his outstanding contributions to the wealth human knowledge.
+, the French economist and minister of finance under King Louis XIV of France, and his outstanding contribution to the wealth human knowledge.
 That was the aphorism, "The art of taxation consists in so plucking the goose as to obtain the largest possible amount of feathers with the smallest possible amount of hissing".

 This represents a fundamental truth which recognises that in any system of government, there is a natural limit to the level at which people will tolerate taxation.
 Once too many people start "hissing", government has to look elsewhere for its money, or trim its ambitions.

 The corollary to this, however, also represents a fundamental truth.
-If people to not protest – i.e., "hiss" - then governments will assume consent, and increase levels of taxation until resistance stiffens.
+If people do not protest – i.e., "hiss" - then governments will assume consent, and increase levels of taxation until resistance stiffens.
 There is no other limiting factor.

 Protest, of course, can take many forms.
 Traditionally the permitted process is the election – where electors are given the opportunity of removing their representatives if they don't approve of their plans.
-But even elementary level students of government know that this mechanism no longer works – if it ever did.
+But even elementary-level students of government know that this mechanism no longer works – if it ever did.

 On the other hand, a potentially effective way of "hissing" is to withhold payment, a mechanism which is every bit as "democratic" as an election.
 While the latter might attend to the demos

 , cutting the money supply is a practical application of kratos

 Needless to say, there is a huge, well-established system aimed at preventing people exercising power, from the councils themselves, to their courts, the bailiffs and their uniformed "enforcers" - otherwise known as the police.
 Their existence and the way they operate underlines the fact that we are not (and never really have been) a democracy.